 Dean’s Rural List (DRL)

-To be eligible, the applicant must have resided (according to their principal home address) for at least 5 years consecutively or 10 years cumulatively in areas classified as RA 2-5 (ASGS-RA: Australian Statistical Geography Standard - Remoteness Areas).
+To be eligible, the applicant must have resided, according to their principal home address, for at least 5 years consecutively or 10 years cumulatively in areas classified as RA2 through to RA5 (ASGS-RA: Australian Statistical Geography Standard - Remoteness Areas).

 How to Check your Eligibility

-The RA classification of many towns can be checked by consulting the Health Workforce Locator.
+The RA classification of your current and previous addresses can be checked by consulting the Health Workforce Locator.

-- Start typing your full address in the Address (required) box.
+- Start typing your full address in the Find Address box.
 As you type, appropriate addresses will be displayed and you can choose the correct one.
-Note: If your actual address does not appear, try just typing in the town.
+If your actual address does not appear, try typing in the suburb only.

 - Click on Search location.

-- The RA classification of that address will appear beside the heading ASGS-RA 2016 (Code)
+- The RA classification of that address will appear.

 - Repeat for any additional address that you have resided at.